North

 MODEL RAILROAD MUSEUM |

-Located in the basement
+Located in Bismarck in the basement

 of the Lewis Hotel at Buckstop